- Trip Grade:Easy To Moderate

 - Annapurna Conservation Area Permit and Trekkers’ Information Management System( TIMS card)

-- double/twin shearing accommodation in the tea houses during the trekking
+- Best Available twin/double shearing accommodation in the mountain during the trekking

 - Safe drinking water and first add kid box